 Step 4.
 Pay Extra Attention Before the Move

 After the light-headedness of the drug passes, the dog will realize the whole place is different – boxes everywhere.
 That’s alarming.
 The best thing to do is pay as much attention as you can.

 Play around, laugh and hug.
 Give a special treat for dinner.

-The same attention should be given on the day of the move, when the movers load the stuff in the truck.
+The same attention should be given on the day of the move, when your tenancy clean is done and the movers load the stuff in the truck.
 In fact, play with the dog outside, during that time so it doesn’t worry about what’s happening to the house.
 After that, go straight in the car.